Experimental review on Majorana zero-modes in hybrid nanowires

 \section{Abstract}

-As the condensed matter analog of Majorana fermion, Majorana zero-mode is well known as a building block of fault-tolerant topological quantum computing.
-In this review, we focus on the recent progress of Majorana experiments, especially experiments about semiconductor-superconductor hybrid devices.
-We first sketch Majorana zero-mode formation from a bottom-up view, which is more suitable for beginners and experimentalist.
-Then, we survey the status of zero-energy state signatures reported recently, from zero-energy conductance peaks, the oscillations, the quantization, and the interactions with extra-degrees of freedom.
-This paper also gives prospects on future experiments for advancing one-dimensional semiconductor nanowire-superconductor hybrid materials and devices.
+As the condensed matter analog of Majorana fermion, the Majorana zero-mode is well known as a building block of fault-tolerant topological quantum computing.
+This review focuses on the recent progress of Majorana experiments, especially experiments about semiconductor-superconductor hybrid devices.
+We first sketch Majorana zero-mode formation from a bottom-up view, which is more suitable for beginners and experimentalists.
+Then, we survey the status of zero-energy state signatures reported recently, from zero-energy conductance peaks, the oscillations, the quantization, and the interactions with extra degrees of freedom.
+We also give prospects of future experiments for advancing one-dimensional semiconductor nanowire-superconductor hybrid materials and devices.